atrick/atrick.github.io/proposal/voidpointer.md

 system.
 No alternative currently exists for manual memory layout and direct access to untyped memory, and that leads to an overuse of UnsafePointer.
-These uses of UnsafePointer, which depend on pointer type conversion, make accidental type punning likely, which is semantically undefined behavior and defacto undefined behavior given the optimizer's long time treatment of UnsafePointer.
+These uses of UnsafePointer, which depend on pointer type conversion, make accidental type punning likely.
+Type punning via UnsafePointer is semantically undefined behavior and defacto undefined behavior given the optimizer's long-time treatment of UnsafePointer.

 [1]:https://github.com/atrick/swift/blob/type-safe-mem-docs/docs/TypeSafeMemory.rst

 In this document, all mentions of UnsafePointer also apply to UnsafeMutablePointer.

 ## Motivation